Mammoet: American Market

-Mammoet made its break into America in 1989 when they established an American HQ in Rosharon, Texas, where they were awarded the factory to foundation contract for the Red Dog Project in Alaska.
-After that, the company acquired the Davenport and Sons, a transport company based out of east Texas to secure rights to using their SMPT (Self Propelled Modular Transporters) in Texas and Louisiana.
+Mammoet established its first United States-based office in 1989 in Rosharon, Texas, where they were awarded the factory to foundation contract for the Red Dog Project in Alaska.
+After that, the company acquired the Davenport and Sons, a transport company based out of east Texas to secure rights to using their SPMT (Self Propelled Modular Transporters) in Texas and Louisiana.

 Mammoet used several different trucks for their upfits in the American market, including Mack RD800's, Mack Titans, Mack F700's, Mack M45SX's, Peterbilt 379's, Western Star 4900 SA's, Kenworth T800's, Kenworth W990's, Kenworth C509's, Kenworth C500B's, Kenworth 848's, and more.

 Executive Board of Management

-The following persons have been active on Mammoet's Executive Board of Management:
+The following persons are active on Mammoet's Executive Board of Management: